stackhub/stack-nginx-lb/README.md

 The `exposed_port` is the _internally_ exposed port for the backend container.
 For both nginx and apache this will be 80.

-\
+In the case of `nginx-apache.yml`, that would be the line reading "apache-backend-eg".

-So, given that you name an application instance "nginx-lb-2" and the nginx backends "my-backend", and that nginx is listening on port 80 inside the container you would have the key:
+So, given that you name an application "nginx-lb-test" and the apache backends "my-backend", and that nginx is listening on port 80 inside the container you would have the service discovery key:

-`apps/nginx-lb-2-my-backend-80/containers`

-and the range would be:

-`/apps/nginx-lb-2-my-backend-80/containers/*`
+`nginx-lb-test-my-backend-80`

 # Contributing